Rearguard: Contemporary usage

-A more expansive definition of the rearguard arose during the large-scale struggles between nation-states during the First- and Second World Wars.
-In this context, a rearguard can be a minor unit of regular- or irregular-troops that protect the withdrawal of larger numbers of personnel (military or civilian) during a retreat – by blocking, defending, delaying, or otherwise interfering with enemy forces in order to gain time for the remainder to regroup or reorganize.
+A more expansive definition of the rearguard arose during the large-scale struggles between nation-states during World War I and World War II.
+In this context, a rearguard can be a minor unit of regular or irregular troops that protect the withdrawal of larger numbers of personnel (military or civilian) during a retreat, by blocking, defending, delaying, or otherwise interfering with enemy forces in order to gain time for the remainder to regroup or reorganize.
 Rearguard actions may be undertaken in a number of ways: defensively, such as by defending strongpoints or tactically important terrain; or offensively, by pre-emptively assaulting with a spoiling attack an enemy that is preparing offensive operations.

-Two examples of rearguard actions are:
+Three examples of rearguard actions are: